 According to a research by SEMrush, 50% of the websites analysed by them registered cases for duplication.
-In order to stand out from others, it is essential to create content that is unique and personalised.
+In order to stand out from others, it is essential to write unique content or use content creation services.
 With duplicate content, your website can lose the ability of page ranking.
 If you do have similar content on your website which can’t be avoided, you should make use of canonical tags.

 Problems with title and header tags

 Title and header tags play a pivotal role in SEO.
 Long, duplicate or missing title or header tags makes it difficult and confusing for search engines to optimise and your audience to understand.
 Google’s search engine shows 71 characters, thus using SEO tools to identify aforementioned errors will work wonders for your website.

 It vital to understand that broken links, both internal and external, on your websites may significantly hamper the volume of traffic on your website.
 If your site has a higher number of broken links, search engines may not check relevant pages, and they won’t be indexed.
 You can use various tools to identify broken links and get them fixed.

 Lacking image sources and tags

 Search engines don’t have the capabilities to comprehend images; thus, alt tags including a brief description becomes imperative for your content to get a better SEO.
 This also helps your audience to understand the image if they are using a screen reader, or if the image is not loading properly.

 Slow loading websites have significantly lower number of audience.
 In 2010, Google’s search engine installed the loading time as a parameter in its algorithm.
 Therefore, keep a strong and robust web hosting platform coupled with tools like Page speed insight to check on your website’s speed regularly.